tharanpatel/trusted-social-media/README.md

 # Getting Started

-This is an example of how you set up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get the project up and running follow these steps.

 1. Install frontend dependencies (navigate to client directory) `yarn`